The Best Food in Chapel Hill: Restaurants & Much More

 A favorite Chapel Hill bar, Linda’s Bar & Grill

-For a restaurant, brewery, and distillery all in one, with prime views of Franklin Street, Top of the Hill is a great place for visitors to get a great vibe of Chapel Hill.
+For a restaurant, brewery, and distillery all in one, with prime views of Franklin Street, Top of the Hill is a great place for visitors to get a great sense of the vibe of Chapel Hill.
 In the summertime, they brew a really popular blueberry beer (complete with blueberries floating on top!) and there’s a lovely roof deck where you can check out those views.
 While they do have good food, there are so many fantastic places to eat in Chapel Hill that we would recommend grabbing a drink or two here and making dinner reservations somewhere else.
 One last thing... no one calls this place “Top of the Hill”-- to sound like a true local, call it “Topo!”

 • For a distinctly “student pub” vibe like the kind you would find in Europe, Goodfellows’ is a fun spot.
 They have trivia and karaoke many evenings, as well as inexpensive and reliably good drinks.
 If you’re feeling adventurous, ask for a “pickleback”-- a shot of whiskey chased with a shot of pickle juice.
 It’s surprisingly pretty good!